kasir-barati/you-say/.github/docs/microservices/README.md

 8. You can deploy faster since each service is independent of others.
 9. You can scale each service horizontally and vertically.
-10. Well microservices architecture practice strong information hiding: meaning that each service's database schema is <span style="text-decoration: underline dotted; text-underline-offset: 0.1em; cursor: help;" title="Separate schema or database all together.">not exposed</span> to the other services.
+10. Well microservices architecture practice strong information hiding: meaning that each service's database schema is not exposed[^5] to the other services.
 11. One of the implementation difficulties in a microservices architecture is that:
     ![Referential integrity](./referential-integrity.png)
 12. API gateway plays a key role in this architecture.

-    - We'll handle our auth flow with an <span style="text-decoration: underline dotted; text-underline-offset: 0.1em; cursor: help;" title="E.g. FusionAuth, Keycloak.">OAuth server</span>.
+    - We'll handle our auth flow with an OAuth server[^6].
     - For routing to different services we'll need to have a service registry and discovery.

       ![Service discovery and registry](./service-discovery-and-registry.png)